ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    module load build_macos_gnu
    export LDFLAGS="-L${MPI_ROOT}/lib"

-In a csh/tcsh shell, users would run ``source etc/lmod-setup.csh macos`` in place of the first line in the code above.
+In a csh/tcsh shell, users would run ``source etc/lmod-setup.csh macos`` in place of the first line in the code block above.

 .. note::
    If you execute ``source etc/lmod-setup.sh`` on systems that don't need it, it will simply do a ``module purge``.

-Additionally, for Option 1 systems, set the variable ``ENABLE_QUAD_PRECISION`` to ``OFF`` in ``$SRW/src/ufs-weather-model/FV3/atmos_cubed_sphere/CMakeLists.txt`` file.
+Additionally, for Option 1 systems, set the variable ``ENABLE_QUAD_PRECISION`` to ``OFF`` in the ``$SRW/src/ufs-weather-model/FV3/atmos_cubed_sphere/CMakeLists.txt`` file.
 This change is optional if using Option 2 to build the SRW App.
-You could use a streamline editor `sed` to change it:
+To make this change using a streamline editor (`sed`), run:

 .. code-block:: console

    sed -i .bak 's/QUAD_PRECISION\"  ON)/QUAD_PRECISION\" OFF)/' $SRW/src/ufs-weather-model/FV3/atmos_cubed_sphere/CMakeLists.txt

-Proceed to building executables using CMake in :numref:`Step %s <BuildCMake>`
+Proceed to building the executables using the process outlined in :numref:`Step %s <BuildCMake>`.

 .. _Data:

 Download and Stage the Data
 ============================

 The SRW App requires input files to run.
 These include static datasets, initial and boundary conditions files, and model configuration files.
-On Level 1 and 2 systems, the data required to run SRW App tests are already available.
-For Level 3 and 4 systems, the data must be added.
-Detailed instructions on how to add the data can be found in :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.
+On Level 1 systems, the data required to run SRW App tests are already available.
+For Level 2-4 systems, the data must be added.
+Detailed instructions on how to add the data can be found in :numref:`Section %s <DownloadingStagingInput>`.
+Sections :numref:`%s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GridSpecificConfig:

 Grid Configuration
 =======================

 The SRW App officially supports four different predefined grids as shown in :numref:`Table %s <PredefinedGrids>`.
-The "out-of-the-box" SRW App case uses the ``RRFS_CONUS_25km`` predefined grid option.
+The out-of-the-box SRW App case uses the ``RRFS_CONUS_25km`` predefined grid option.
 More information on the predefined and user-generated grid options can be found in :numref:`Chapter %s <LAMGrids>` for those who are curious.
 Users who plan to utilize one of the four predefined domain (grid) options may continue to :numref:`Step %s <GenerateForecast>`.
-Users who plan to create a new domain should refer to :numref:`Chapter %s <LAMGrids>` for details on how to do so.
-At a minimum, these users will need to add the new grid name to the ``valid_param_vals`` script and add the corresponding grid-specific parameters in the ``set_predef_grid_params`` script.
+Users who plan to create a new domain should refer to :numref:`Section %s <UserDefinedGrid>` for details on how to do so.
+At a minimum, these users will need to add the new grid name to the ``valid_param_vals.sh`` script and add the corresponding grid-specific parameters in the ``set_predef_grid_params.sh`` script.

 .. _PredefinedGrids: